Emilie Ashurst Venturi: Women’s rights advocacy

-After Italy was unified, Venturi worked to increase women’s independence in society.
-She served as the editor for the journal of the Ladies National Association for the Repeal of the Contagious Diseases Acts (The Shield) from 1871-1886, a cause supported in Parliament by her brother-in-law James Stansfeld.
-She was on the executive committee for the reform of the married women’s property laws and co-wrote (with Josephine Butler and others) a pamphlet arguing their case, The Legislative Restrictions on the Industry of Women considered from the Women’s Point of View (1872).
+After Italy was unified, Venturi worked to increase women's independence in society.
+She served as the editor for the journal of the Ladies National Association for the Repeal of the Contagious Diseases Acts (The Shield) from 1871 to 1886, a cause supported in Parliament by her brother-in-law James Stansfeld.
+She was on the executive committee for the reform of the married women's property laws and co-wrote (with Josephine Butler and others) a pamphlet arguing their case, The Legislative Restrictions on the Industry of Women considered from the Women’s Point of View (1872).

-Venturi and her sisters signed the 1866 petition for women’s suffrage presented to Parliament by John Stuart Mill and she joined the Women’s Franchise League in 1889.
+Venturi and her sisters signed the 1866 petition for women's suffrage presented to Parliament by John Stuart Mill and she joined the Women's Franchise League in 1889.
 She served on a committee to support the Union side during the American Civil War.
 She also was a member of the Vigilance Association for the Defense of Personal Rights.

 Art career

 In the 1870s Venturi tried her hand at writing fiction.
 Under a pseudonym, she published a novel (as Edward Lovel, The Owl’s Nest in the City) on a dare from her friend Jane Welsh Carlyle when they argued about whether a woman could write a novel without a sentimental ending.
 She also published a short story, A Dull Day in a Dull Port on the Mediterranean.
 But her passion was visual art.
 She showed portraits at various exhibitions in the early 1850s, including two at the British Institution and a portrait of Arethusa Milner Gibson at the Royal Academy in 1853.
 Testifying to her cultural stature, her own portrait was shown at the Royal Academy and the South Kensington Museum.

 Venturi's illustrations also appeared in print.
 She took her skill seriously, apprenticing with established artists in London and in Italy.
 She gave her portrait of Mazzini to his mother as a gift.
-It still hangs today in Mazzini’s house, now the Museo del Risorgimento in Genoa.
+It still hangs today in Mazzini's house, now the Museo del Risorgimento in Genoa.
 She also painted portraits of the Cowen family in Newcastle and other political figures such as Alexandre Auguste Ledru-Rollin and Louis (or Lajos) Kossuth.

 Later in her life she befriended James McNeill Whistler, her next door neighbor on Cheyne Walk (now Lindsey Row) in Chelsea.
 She owned several of his works (including “Chelsea in Ice” now held by the Colby Museum of Art) and discussed art with him and his mother in person and through correspondence.
 It was Venturi who introduced Thomas Carlyle to Whistler who then painted his portrait, Arrangement in Grey and Black No. 2.
 She was also close with the famous American actress Charlotte Cushman and her lover, the sculptor Emma Stebbins.